Jaskaran-Singh155/OS-1st/Scheduler.md

 main()
 {	int a,i;
-	printf("Welcome user please enter the number of processes");
+	write(1,"Welcome user please enter the number of processes",50);
 	scanf("%d",&a);
-	printf("The arrival time should be less than 15 seconds\n");
+	write(1,"The arrival time should be less than 15 seconds\n",50);
 	for(i=0;i<a;i++)
 	{